Instead of defining a type with

 object.array = ["new"] saves the reference to the newly created array in the original

 klass object, not in the copy as it was with the

 - A struct implicitly inherits from Struct, which inherits from Value.
 A class implicitly inherits from Reference.

-The last point has a reason to it: a struct has a very well defined memory layout.
+The second point has a reason to it: a struct has a very well defined memory layout.
 For example, the above

 Point struct occupies 8 bytes.
 If you have an array of points the points are embedded inside the array's buffer: